 Problem

-Our client has an internal process to gather large amounts of data in the field.
-Any improvements in their employee’s focus and productivity in the field contribute a bit to the quality of the data gathered.
+Our client had an internal process to gather large amounts of data in the field.
+Any improvement in an employee's focus and productivity out there contributes to the quality of the data gathered – which makes the process a worthwhile place to invest, and a difficult one to write a specification for.

 What can we do with affordable mobile technology to help them?

-As research and development is not your typical run-of-the-mill project for a custom software development company, we needed brains for this and assembled a mobile team under the guidance of Iwo Herka, our Principal Software Engineer in Makimo.
+A question in that form cannot be estimated, only explored.
+That puts a particular demand on the vendor: to run an open-ended program without it drifting, to keep producing findings the business can act on, and to say plainly which ideas are not worth pursuing further.
+As research and development is not your typical run-of-the-mill project for a custom software development company, we assembled a mobile team under the guidance of Iwo Herka, our Principal Software Engineer.

 Our modus operandi was to work directly with users to design, prototype, test, and refine features quickly in tight feedback loops.
 This way, we were able to sift through many ideas to find the best ones.